SahilRoshan/Amazon-Analysis-Dashboard-Report/README.md

 ## Project Overview

 This project focuses on analyzing and extracting valuable insights from an Amazon dataset.
 The dataset primarily deals with e-commerce product data, including attributes such as product details, pricing, discounts, ratings, and customer reviews.
 The goal is to perform exploratory data analysis (EDA), visualize key trends, and derive actionable insights.
 This project is designed to demonstrate data analysis, preprocessing, and querying skills, making it a valuable addition to your data science portfolio.
+In addition to the data analysis, this project includes the development of an interactive dashboard with a user-friendly interface.
+The dashboard enables stakeholders to explore the dataset dynamically using slicers for filtering by discount percentages and ratings.
+Key metrics and visualizations are presented in an intuitive manner, making it easy to identify trends, correlations, and actionable business insights.
+This feature highlights proficiency in creating analytical tools that enhance data-driven decision-making.

 ![amazon logo](https://github.com/user-attachments/assets/8fa7a9a3-96a2-4904-80d6-34e2cd2e8616)
 ---